 We offer Athletic Schnauzers at Island Miniature Schnauzers.
 These dogs will have longer legs, longer body and shorter, wiry coats.
 They will have less eyebrows and a shorter beard.

 We communicate with our customers twice a year with a newsletter.
 We love to be sent pictures of your dog/pup-pup.

 We enjoy regular off leash outings up in our mountain terrain.
 The Doggang enjoy regular romping by themselves, as well as, with our Trainers.
 They participate in hourly romping freedom up in our forest.

 Our love for our Doggang and their puppies is always paramount.

 All our dogs and their subsequent puppies are trained to show affection by providing kisses and hugs.
 We breed for temperament first, resulting in loving puppies.
 We have fourth generation breeding females who have learned this loving behaviour which is embedded in their puppies’ DNA.

 At Island Miniature Schnauzers we do not incest breed.

 At Island Miniature Schnauzers we are honoured to share the miracle of puppy birth with each of our females.
 After the birth of each puppy, we ensure that it receives its first sip of warm colostrum milk.

-All our puppies are inside and outside potty trained and have been trained with our 0 Tolerance Alpha Training techniques which ensures that your puppy is polite, eager to learn and quiet.
+All our puppies are inside and outside potty trained and have been trained with our “Join Up, Be One and Have Fun” techniques.
 Your puppy is trained by one of our Home Life Trainers at nine weeks of age where they are potty trained; trained to walk correctly on a leash; ride in the car; experience children and other doggies out on the trail.